Wolfeek/english-for-designers/01-one-word/revision.md

 # ADHD

+<mark>### 5 supportive “Whys”:

+What’s your hook?

+What’s your thesis statement?

+What are your whys and supporting points?

+What’s your conclusion?

+[What’s your takeway?]<mark>

 ### Hook

 <mark>When I receive reactions to the word **“<ins>ADHD</ins>”**, I feel as a liar, a fake, and a fool all at once.</mark>